tangrams/tangram-es/platforms/windows/README.md

 ## Build

   The **only** supported toolchain to build Tangram ES on Windows is currently MinGW (MinGW GCC, POSIX threads).
+Once you  have installed MinGW, make sure that the MinGW bin folder is added to your `PATH` environment variable.

  1. Download zlib sources from https://zlib.net/